gpaddis/magento1-docker-phpunit/README.md

 ## Troubleshooting
 ### Performance on MacOS
-In general, you should increase the GBs available for Docker on MacOS to at lease 4 (default is 2) to have an acceptable performance.
+In general, you should increase the GBs available for Docker on MacOS to at least 4 (default is 2) to have an acceptable performance.
 Check out [this guide](https://engageinteractive.co.uk/blog/making-docker-faster-on-mac).